Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Braitling was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Braitling was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Braitling had a cultural diversity level above average, with 20.6% of its population born overseas and 18.7% speaking a language other than English at home.
-Christianity was the predominant religion in Braitling, accounting for 43.0% of people.
-However, Judaism showed overrepresentation at 0.2%, compared to 0.1% across Rest of NT.
+Braitling's cultural diversity was found to be above average, with 20.6% of its population born overseas and 18.7% speaking a language other than English at home.
+The dominant religion in Braitling is Christianity, comprising 43.0% of the population.
+However, Judaism is notably overrepresented, making up 0.2% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity